-- Provide a document in a format that is user friendly and readable in order to give the public a clear understanding about County government operations and funding.
-The County Statistical Profile gives the reader a comprehensive profile of the county. - Identify the strategic goals and objectives upon which budget allocations are made and to measure the progress of County Departments and operations in fulfilling their departmental goals and objectives as well as the County's overall mission. - Provide the Board and the public with a clear understanding of revenues and appropriations in the areas of strategic importance to the County, such as Public Safety and Health and Social Services.
+- Provide a document in a format that is user friendly and readable in order to give the public a clear understanding about county government operations and funding.
+The County Statistical Profile gives the reader a comprehensive profile of the County. - Identify the strategic goals and objectives upon which budget allocations are made and to measure the progress of County Departments and operations in fulfilling their departmental goals and objectives as well as the County's overall mission.

+Provide the Board and the public with a clear understanding of revenues and expenditures in the areas of strategic importance to the County, such as Public Safety and Health and Social Services.

-While many improvements have been incorporated into the process and the presentation of the Budget over the last several years, the basic principles, goals and objectives of Solano County have been maintained as the underlying foundation for the Budget.
+While many improvements have been incorporated into the process and the presentation of the Budget over the last several years, we have maintained the basic principles, goals and objectives of Solano County as the underlying foundation for the Budget.
 These include:

-The Budget must be balanced with appropriations equaling the combined total of estimated revenues, fund balance and/or reserves/designation.

-- Wherever possible, the Budget should be balanced with ongoing and known revenue sources equaling ongoing and reasonably expected appropriations. - To the extent possible, one-time money should not be used for ongoing operations. - Service levels should be maintained at the highest level possible, within funding constraints. - Prudent Contingencies and Reserves should be increased in good years to guard against future uncertainties. - Discretionary revenues should be maximized to allow the Board options for the funding of beneficial local programs and services. - Every effort should be made to attain accuracy and accountability in estimating and monitoring both revenues and expenditures throughout the fiscal year. - The Budget should, wherever possible, anticipate and make provisions for uncertain funding for County-operated programs.
+- The Budget must be balanced with appropriations equaling the combined total of estimated revenues, fund balance and/or reserves/designation. - Wherever possible, the Budget should be balanced with ongoing and known revenue sources equaling ongoing and reasonably expected expenditures. - To the extent possible, one-time money should not be used for ongoing operations. - Service levels should be maintained at the highest level, within funding constraints. - Prudent Contingencies and Reserves should be increased in good years to guard against future uncertainties. - Discretionary revenues should be maximized to allow the Board options for the funding of beneficial local programs and services. - Accuracy and accountability in estimating and monitoring both revenues and expenditures throughout the fiscal year. - The Budget should, wherever possible, anticipate and make provisions for uncertain funding for County-operated programs.